 TERM 1: SOCIAL ACTION

-In Term One students will participate in Stand Up; Jewish Aid Australia’s social justice program for B’nei Mitzvah-aged students.
-During the term students will explore and address 21st Century challenges: social cohesion, poverty alleviation, equitable distribution of wealth and human rights.
-After learning about these challenges, students will have an opportunity to complete their own Action Projects and regard themselves as changemakers for a better world.
-Girls will also have the opportunity to meet and interact with Sudanese kids in a fun and informal environment.
+Students will participate in Stand Up’s social justice program for B’nei Mitzvah-aged students.
+During the term students will explore and address 21st Century challenges such as poverty alleviation and human rights.
+Students will have an opportunity to complete their own Action Projects and regard themselves as change-makers for a better world.

-In Term Two the focus moves to Israel, and classes are held exploring our historic and current connections to Israel.
-Highlights will include participation in communal Yom Ha’atzma’ut and Yom Yerushalayim events.
-Girls will also research the parashah that falls on their 12th birthday, and undertake a project in relation to it.
+Classes will explore our historic and current connections to Israel.
+Highlights will include participation in communal Yom Ha’atzmaut and Yom Yerushalayim events.
+Girls will also research the Parasha that falls on their 12th birthday, and undertake a project in relation to it.

-In Term Three the classes meet at the Jewish Museum of Australia, and focus on Jewish history, art and culture.
-Highlights include an exploration of the Australian Jewish story.
-This term culminates in a roots project investigating the girls’ individual family stories of migration and settlement.
+In term three the classes meet at the Jewish Museum of Australia, and focus on Jewish history, art and culture.
+Highlights include an exploration of the Australian Jewish story and a roots project investigating the girls’ individual family stories of migration and settlement.

 The final term at NCJWA (Vic) explores a wide variety of influential roles that Jewish women have undertaken throughout the ages.
 The participants will meet with inspirational Jewish women who are active in making a difference in the Jewish and broader community.

 The presentation in December is an afternoon tea where the girls share what they have learned with family and friends in a joyous celebration.